 If you’re to give back this summer and gain some invaluable experience, working with a charity and fundraisers can provide you with what you’re looking for.

 Believe it or not but fundraising events don’t always involve volunteer work – some actually pay you.
 Better yet, some companies will take you on and train you up, meaning you don’t have to have previous experience to start.

 In some cases, students working in fundraising events can earn as much as £4,000 over the summer.
 That’s quite a bit of money for the average student!

 Additionally, many of the charity events are based outside in the sun.
-So, when working for a charity, you’ll not only find yourself earning money and gaining CV-worthy experience – you’ll also be getting a tan!
+So, when working for a charity, you’ll not only find yourself earning money and gaining CV-worthy experience – you’ll also be building up your levels of Vitamin D!